 This effectively means that a judgment creditor cannot garnish you if you make less than $217.50 in disposable earnings a week.

 The laws of your state may provide even greater protection against wage garnishments.
 Some states may protect more of your earnings (for example, Illinois protects 85% of your disposable income), and others (like Pennsylvania) do not allow wage garnishments for most judgments at all.
-You can find the wage garnishment limits in each of the 50 states on Nolo's Wage Garnishment topic page.

 There are exceptions to these protections, such as garnishments for child and spousal support, taxes and student loans.
 (For more information, see Federal Limits on Wage Garnishment.)